 The implementation of the alternatives identified in this Act 537 Plan will require administrative organization(s) that can incur indebtedness on behalf of the project, can guide the project to completion, and provide the necessary operation and maintenance to the project.
-HAWASA is recommended as the agency to provide funding for and to implement the proposed alternatives.
-A detailed institutional evaluation of the Halifax Township and HAWASA is provided in Chapter 7.
+The municipal authorities (Municipal Authority of the Township of Westfall, Milford Water Authority, and Matamoras Municipal Authority) in the region are recommended as the agencies to provide funding for and to implement the proposed alternatives.
+Inter-municipal agreements have been finalized with this structure.